J&J is using a bankruptcy maneuver to block lawsuits over baby powder cancer claims

 In recent months, legal scholars, bipartisan members of Congress and consumer advocacy groups have raised alarms about the use of bankruptcy courts by wealthy and powerful entities seeking to block lawsuits.

-Simon published a widely read paper in the Yale Law Review in April 2021, describing wealthy companies like Johnson & Johnson as "bankruptcy grifters."
+Simon, at the University of Georgia, published a widely read paper in the Yale Law Review in April that described wealthy companies like Johnson & Johnson as "bankruptcy grifters."

 She argued such firms and organizations receive the benefits of Chapter 11 protection while "incurring only a fraction of the associated burdens."